CyberFlameGO/svnpython/Doc/library/os.rst

 .. data:: EX_NOINPUT

    Exit code that means an input file did not exist or was not readable.
-   Availability: Unix.
+   Availability: Macintosh, Unix.

    .. versionadded:: 2.3

 .. data:: EX_NOUSER

    Exit code that means a specified user did not exist.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3

 .. data:: EX_NOHOST

    Exit code that means a specified host did not exist.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3